 The list goes on and on.

 The common thread that binds all of them is the relatively low cost of entrance in the market.
 In addition there is limited upward mobility.
 Think about it for just a few seconds.
 What is the likelihood that a sub shop can go national?
 How much money do you think it costs to create a simple territorial franchise network?
 It would take at least $250,000 of capital to draft the legal documents and market this new venture.

 All of this to compete against the national sub chains?
 In a limited geographical area?

-So what are the drawbacks to remaining a microbusiness?
+What are the drawbacks to remaining a microbusiness?
 Are there any real benefits?

 Let’s find out.